madh9894/Cloud-project/README.md

-# Microservices Project - Text summarizer
+# Microservices Project - EN2AR

 ## Introduction
 This project demonstrates the implementation of a microservices-based architecture.
 It includes services that communicate through defined interfaces, ensuring modularity and scalability.
 The application is containerized using Docker for ease of deployment.